-Guitarist Lenny Breau has finally defeated some devastathas prepared a quartet of new ing personal problems and retuba albums.
-The discs were inturned to action.
-Hopefully, a troduced to an eager throng at new album will soon be avail-
+Guitarist Lenny Breau has ing personal problems and returned to action.
+Hopefully, a new album will soon be available

 Almo Publications has issued a pair of new jazz folios.
-Featured artists are George Duke and Herb Alpert/Hugh Masekela.
+Featured artists are George Duke and Herb Alpert/Hugh Mase-

-KBCA-FM, L.A.'s only totally jazz-programmed radio station, has initiated remote broadcasts from that city's Museum Of Science And Industry, Roundrobin hosts for the series are Leonard Feather, bandleader Gerald Wilson and station announcer Chuck Niles.
+KBCA-FM, L.A.'s only totally jazz-programmed radio station. has initiated remote broadcasts from that city's Museum Of Science And Industry.
+Roundrobin hosts for the series are Leonard Feather, bandleader Gerald Wilson and station announcer Chuck Niles.